O-Alaa/Medical-Chatbot/README.md

-# Medical Chatbot
+# 🚑 Medical Assistant Chatbot

-A document-based medical question-answering application built with **FastAPI**, **Streamlit**, **LangChain**, **Google Gemini Embeddings**, **Pinecone**, and **Groq**.

-The current version allows users to upload medical PDF documents, convert their contents into vector embeddings, store them in Pinecone, and ask questions based on the uploaded material.

-> The current demo includes a diabetes PDF, but the architecture supports additional diseases, medical conditions, guidelines, and healthcare documents by uploading more PDFs.
+A Retrieval-Augmented Generation (RAG) application that answers medical questions using information retrieved from a curated collection of medical PDF documents.

+The project combines a **Streamlit frontend**, a **FastAPI backend**, **Google Gemini embeddings**, **Pinecone vector search**, **LangChain**, and a **Groq-hosted Llama model**.

+> This application is intended for educational and portfolio purposes.
+It is not a diagnostic tool and does not replace professional medical care.

 ---

+## Overview

+The Medical Assistant Chatbot allows users to:

+- Ask questions about medical conditions and symptoms
+- Upload one or more medical PDF documents
+- Convert PDF content into searchable vector embeddings
+- Retrieve relevant document chunks from Pinecone
+- Generate context-grounded answers with a Groq-hosted LLM
+- Maintain a conversation during the current browser session
+- Download the conversation as a text file

+The current knowledge base contains documents covering:

+- Allergies and infectious diseases
+- Asthma
+- Chest cold
+- Diabetes
+- Fever, sore throat, and congestion
+- Headaches
+- Hypertension in adults
+- Kidney diseases
+- Stroke

+The architecture can support additional medical topics by processing more trusted PDF documents, subject to the limits of the configured Pinecone plan.

+---

 ## Features

-- Upload one or more medical PDF files
+### RAG Knowledge Pipeline

+- Multi-PDF upload support
-- Extract and split PDF text into smaller chunks
+- PDF text extraction with `PyPDFLoader`
+- Recursive chunking with overlap
-- Generate embeddings using Google Gemini
+- Document embeddings using Google Gemini
-- Store and retrieve document vectors using Pinecone
+- Vector storage and similarity search with Pinecone
-- Ask medical questions through a FastAPI endpoint
+- Context-grounded answer generation through LangChain
-- Generate context-aware answers using Groq-hosted Llama models
+- Groq-hosted Llama inference

-- Return source metadata with generated answers
+### Streamlit Interface

+- Professional medical chatbot interface
+- Suggested questions based on the available knowledge base
+- Session-based conversation history
+- Question, answer, and message counters
+- PDF upload controls
+- Upload progress and error feedback
+- Conversation clearing
+- Downloadable chat history
+- Medical disclaimer

+### Backend

+- FastAPI REST endpoints
+- Multipart PDF upload handling
-- Streamlit-based frontend
+- PDF validation
-- Logging and centralized exception handling
+- Centralized exception handling
-- Conversation-history export support
+- Application logging
+- CORS configuration
+- Environment-based API credentials

 ---

-## Important Medical Disclaimer
+## Medical Disclaimer

-This project is intended for educational and informational purposes only.
+This project provides educational information retrieved from uploaded medical documents.

-It does not:
+It does **not**:

 - Diagnose medical conditions
 - Replace a doctor or qualified healthcare professional
 - Prescribe medication
-- Recommend treatment plans
+- Create treatment plans
 - Provide emergency medical assistance

-The assistant should answer only from the uploaded documents.
-Users should always consult a qualified medical professional for medical concerns.
+Always consult a qualified healthcare professional for medical concerns.
+In an emergency, contact the appropriate local emergency service immediately.

 ---